BSpell: A CNN-Blended BERT Based Bangla Spell Checker

-Real life Bengali spelling errors while typing fast often span up to multiple words in a sentence.
-Such a real life example has been provided in Figure \ref{fig:manyError}, where all four words (W1, W2, W3 and W4) have been misspelled during speed typing.
+Spelling errors often span up to multiple words in a sentence.
+Figure \ref{fig:manyError} provides an example where all four words have been misspelled.
 The correction of each word has context dependency on a few other words of the same sentence.
+The problem is that these words that form the correction context are also misspelled.
 The table in the figure shows the words to look at in order to correct each misspelled word.
-The problem is that the words which provide correction context are also spelled incorrectly in the sentence.
-Our proposed solution needs to have the ability of capturing the semantic meaning of a word even if it is misspelled in order to provide the right correction context.
+In the original sentence (colored in red), all these words that need to be looked at for context are misspelled.
+If a SC cannot understand the approximate underlying meaning of these misspelled words, then we lose all context for correcting each misspelled word which is undesirable.